MiguelAGrover/HelloAPI/README.md

 # HelloAPI
  This is an API with two endpoints, one webpage and an API client
- More information about the apis can also be found while running the project on
+ More information about the apis that were included in this project could be found while running the project on

  localhost:3000/apiClient